spatialaudio/hptf-compensation-filters/README.md

 Compensation filters are linear-phase FIR filters of length 2048 samples at a sampling rate of 44.1 kHz calculated with high-shelf regularisation in the frequency domain.
 Confer the following papers for details on this method:
 * Schärer, Z. and Lindau, A. (2009): Evaluation of Equalization Methods for Binaural Synthesis.
 Proc. of the 126th AES Convention
 * Norcross, S. G, Soulodre G. A. and Lavoie, M. C. (2004): Distortion Audibility in Inverse Filtering.
 Proc. of the 117th AES Convention
 * Kirkeby, O., Nelson, P. A., Hamada, H. and Orduna-Bustamante, F. (1998): Fast Deconvolution of Multichannel Systems using Regularization.
 IEEE Trans. on Speech and Audio Proc.
-6(2)
+6(2), pp. 189-195

 ## HpTF Measurements
 The HpTF measurements have been performed on a KEMAR 45BA dummy head with large ears with a sweep of order 2^19 with bass emphasis at a sampling rate of 44.1 kHz.
 HpTFs are available for the following headphone types: